GreyHak/dsp-belt-reverse/README.md

 ## Config File

-The configuration file is called greyhak.dysonsphereprogram.beltreversedirection.cfg.
+The configuration file is called `greyhak.dysonsphereprogram.beltreversedirection.cfg`.
 It is generated the first time you run the game with this mod installed.
-On Windows 10 it is located at
+On Windows 10 it is located at `%PROGRAMFILES(X86)%\Steam\steamapps\common\Dyson Sphere Program\BepInEx\config\greyhak.dysonsphereprogram.beltreversedirection.cfg`.
-"%PROGRAMFILES(X86)%\Steam\steamapps\common\Dyson Sphere Program\BepInEx\config\greyhak.dysonsphereprogram.beltreversedirection.cfg".

 ## Installation
 This mod uses the BepInEx mod plugin framework.
 So BepInEx must be installed to use this mod.
 Find details for installing BepInEx [in their user guide](https://bepinex.github.io/bepinex_docs/master/articles/user_guide/installation/index.html#installing-bepinex-1).
 This mod was tested with BepInEx x64 5.4.5.0 and Dyson Sphere Program 0.6.16.5827 on Windows 10.

-To manually install this mod, add the DSPBeltReverseDirection.dll to your %PROGRAMFILES(X86)%\Steam\steamapps\common\Dyson Sphere Program\BepInEx\plugins\ folder.
+To manually install this mod, add the `DSPBeltReverseDirection.dll` to your `%PROGRAMFILES(X86)%\Steam\steamapps\common\Dyson Sphere Program\BepInEx\plugins\` folder.

 This mod can also be installed using ebkr's [r2modman dsp](https://dsp.thunderstore.io/package/ebkr/r2modman_dsp/) mod manager by clicking "Install with Mod Manager" on the [DSP Modding](https://dsp.thunderstore.io/package/GreyHak/DSP_Star_Sector_Resource_Spreadsheet_Generator/) site.